 Profile: Reinhart “Richard” Koehler

 Reinhart Koehler joined the NPH family as a volunteer in 1982.
-Now, more than 30 years later, he serves as the NPH International Board Chair.
+Now, more than 30 years later, he serves as the President of NPH International.

 Reinhart grew up with his three sisters in Germany.
 At age 16, he cared for his sickly grandparents.
 This experience led to his interest in the human service field.
 After graduating from high school, he gave 18 months of social service in a small Christian hospital.
 He entered college at the age of 23 and worked his way through doing night shifts at an intensive care unit at the University Hospital of Göttingen.
 Four years later, he graduated with a teaching degree in Biology, Physical Education and English as a Second Language.